mcmah309/mcmah309.github.io/docs/blog_posts/package_highlight_001.md

 [https://pub.dev/packages/dart\_mappable](https://pub.dev/packages/dart_mappable)

-Most developers are aware of the [freezed](https://pub.dev/packages/freezed) package, but less so have heard of [dart_mappable](https://pub.dev/packages/dart_mappable). `dart_mappable` makes the trade of allowing field mutability gets a host of benefits in return.
+Most developers are aware of the [freezed](https://pub.dev/packages/freezed) package, but less so have heard of [dart_mappable](https://pub.dev/packages/dart_mappable).
+Both packages attempt to bring "data classes" to Dart, but `dart_mappable` makes a few tradeoffs and gets a host of benefits in return.

+## Benefits
 From the docs:

-> all basic feature (from/to json, == override, hashCode, toString(), copyWith) while adding new or improved support for advances use-cases including generics, inheritance and polymorphism, customization and more.
+> dart_mappable covers all basic feature (from/to json, == override, hashCode, toString(), copyWith) while adding new or improved support for advances use-cases including generics, inheritance and polymorphism, customization and more.

 Plus far less boilplate.
 Let's see it in action.